 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Each of these Christmas party ideas includes a themed food, activity, books you can read, and movies to watch.
-So choose a theme, carve out a couple hours, and create some memories with your family today!
+So choose a theme, carve out a couple of hours, and create some memories with your family today!

 SANTA CHRISTMAS PARTY IDEAS

-I mean, who doesn’t love Santa?
+Seriously, who doesn’t love Santa?
 He’s a cute old man, loves cookies, and brings presents.
 He’s basically the best!
 This theme is sure to be a hit with your kids.

 DONUT SANTA HATS